-Such a shift mid-life is also likely to invite strong reactions from friends and family, both for and against.
-But regardless of those words of support and discouragement, should you do it?
-Will the rewards be worth your efforts and sacrifices?
+Such a shift in mid-life is also likely to invite strong reactions from friends and family, both for and against.
+Whether the majority opinion is supportive or discouraging, should you do it?
+Will the rewards be worth your effort and sacrifice?

-At this point, the experiences of people who did go to medical school after 30 or even later might serve a brilliant guide for your thought process.
+At this point, the experience of those who have gone to medical school after 30 or even later might serve as a helpful guide for your thought process.

 People Who Dare Greatly

-According to the Association of American Medical Colleges, the average age of medical school applicants nationwide was 24 between 2014 to 2018.
-Those who did it at the age of 38 or later made up only 1 percent of all the applicants.
-Joining them will certainly take much more than being good at science, but it can also bring you lifelong and genuine satisfaction with yourself.
+According to the Association of American Medical Colleges, the average age of medical school applicants nationwide between 2014 and 2018 was 24.
+Those who applied at the age of 38 or later made up only 1 percent of all applicants.
+Joining them will certainly take much more than being good at science, but it can also bring you lifelong, genuine satisfaction.
 Just ask Theodore Roosevelt Jr.

-Roosevelt’s legacy and influence are still so fresh and significant that he inspires courage and perseverance even over a century after his death.
-The following quote can easily be applied to describe late entrants to medical school and how meaningful their struggles are, particularly in the coronavirus pandemic:
+Roosevelt’s legacy and influence are still so fresh and significant that he inspires courage and perseverance even more than a century after his death.
+The following quote can easily be applied to describe late entrants to medical school and how meaningful their struggles are, particularly during the coronavirus pandemic:

 “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again … who at the best knows, in the end, the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly.”

-In Roosevelt’s words, these are people who have dared greatly.
-Go ahead and meet three of those unusual individuals now.
-Bone and flesh, they are solid proof that going to medical school after 30 or even 40 is not ill-guided.
+To paraphrase Roosevelt, these latecomers to med school are people who dare greatly.
+So let’s meet three of these exceptional souls now.
+They are proof that going to medical school after 30 or even 40 is not necessarily a fool’s errand.

 From Engineer to Medical Student at 37